roboscala/sbt-robovm/README.md

 If you are, on the other hand, creating a native console application, use `NativeProject` instead of `iOSProject`.

-### Tasks
+## Tasks

 There are different tasks defined for iOS and native console projects.

+### Shared

+* `robovmLicense`
+	* Allows you to enter your [RoboVM license key](http://robovm.com/pricing/) to get access to premium features, such as line numbers in stack traces and debugger support.

-#### iOS Tasks
+### iOS

 * `iphoneSim` and `ipadSim`
-	* Runs the application in iPhone and iPad simulator, respectively
+	* Build and run the app in a iPhone or iPad simulator, respectively.
 * `simulator`
-	* Runs the application on the simulator specified by `robovmSimulatorDevice` setting
+	* Build and run the app on a simulator specified by the `robovmSimulatorDevice` setting.
 * `device`
-	* Runs the app on the connected device
+	* Build and run the app on a connected device.
-	* If you are working with multiple devices, there are two mechanisms at play: it is possible to specify the order of preference of devices using `preferredDevices` task.
-When not specified, plugin will attempt to connect to last device it was connected to.
+	* It is possible to specify the order of preference of devices using the `preferredDevices` task.
+	* Otherwise, the plugin will attempt to connect to the last device it has used.
 * `ipa`
-	* Creates the .ipa archive for upload to the App Store or other distribution
+	* Create the .ipa archive for upload to the App Store or other distribution.
-	* Both 32 and 64 bit slices are created automatically
 * `simulatorDevices`
-	* Prints all installed simulator devices
+	* Print all installed simulator devices.

-#### Native Tasks
+### Native

 * `native`
-	* Runs the native console application
+	* Build and run a native console application.
 	* Connecting the input to interactive apps is not implemented.
 Recommended workaround is to execute compiled binary (in target/robovm/) in separate Terminal window.
 * `nativeBuild`
-	* Same as above, but does not execute the binary, only builds the app
+	* Same as `native`, but does not execute the binary.

-#### Shared Tasks

-* `robovmLicense`
-	* Allows you to enter your [RoboVM license key](http://robovm.com/pricing/) to get access to premium features, such as line numbers in stack traces and debugger support _(interface builder integration is not yet implemented in this plugin)_

-### Settings
+## Settings

-As with tasks, there are some settings, that are only meaningful in iOS projects.
+As with tasks, there are some settings that are only meaningful in iOS projects.
 Some settings are actually implemented as tasks.

-#### Shared
+### Shared

 * `robovmConfiguration` _Either[File,Elem]_
 	* The most important key, specifies the configuration of your app, the [**robovm.xml**](http://docs.robovm.com/configuration.html) file